HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### AWS/Native Kubernetes

 The Kubernetes platform ran on an Amazon EC2 instance with the DX images installed and configured.
 In AWS/Native Kubernetes, the tests were executed in EC2 instances with 1 c5.2xlarge master node and 12 c5.4xlarge worker nodes.
-Details about the node setup are listed below.
+Refer to the following node setup details:

 - **c5.2xlarge master node**